This homemade garden bug spray, with hot peppers, is a proven pest deterrent for your garden. Just mix it up, spray it on, and watch it work!

 Do you think you’ll try out this recipe?

-If you have other all-natural insect deterrents share them below.
+If you have other all-natural homemade garden bug spray recipes share them below.